About Us

 In addition, she has completed a comprehensive training program with Early Autism Project (EAP) Malaysia, including modules on PECS (Phases 1–3), Managing Challenging Behaviors, Peer Play, School Shadowing, Behavioral Management, and Social Skills Generalization.

-With close to a decade of experience in education, spanning pre-schools, secondary government schools, and special needs centres, Nurulhuda’s passion for supporting neurodivergent children inspired her to establish Shine And Hope Therapy, where she aims to provide meaningful, compassionate, and inclusive support for children and their families.
+With close to a decade of experience in education, spanning pre-schools, secondary government schools, and special needs centres, Nurulhuda’s passion for supporting neurodivergent children inspired her to establish Shine And Hope Therapy, where she aims to provide meaningful, compassionate, and inclusive support for neurodivergent community.

 It all begins with a purpose.